Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 $2.$ We call the field $L_s$ defined above the\textbf{ field of coefficients of the point} $s$. \end{definition}

-By \Cref{gfunsthm} we have three matrices of G-functions, one for each coordinate, for ease of notation we write $Y_{G,k}(x)$ for these rather than the more accurate ``$Y^{(t)}_{G,k}(x)$''.
+By \Cref{gfunsthm} we have three matrices of G-functions, one for each coordinate, where as mentioned earlier we will, for ease of notation, write $Y_{G,k}(x)$ rather than the more accurate ``$Y^{(\lambda)}_{G,k}(x)$'' to denote them.
 For convenience we also write $Y_{G,k}(x(s))= $ for the entries of these matrices, i.e. the values of the G-functions at $\xi:=x(s)$.

-We will also write $\CP_{k}(s)$ for the values at $s$ of the respective relative period matrices $f'_{t,k}:\CE'_{t,k}\rightarrow C'_t$ constructed with respect to the bases and trivializations used in \Cref{section:goodcovers} to construct the family $\mathcal{Y}$ associated to $s_0$.
+We will also write $\CP_{k}(s)$ for the values at $s$ of the respective relative period matrices of $f'_{t,k}:\CE'_{t,k}\rightarrow S'_t$ constructed with respect to the bases and trivializations used in \Cref{section:goodcovers} to construct the family $\mathcal{Y}$ associated to $s_0$.